AnthonyGrod/WikipediaScraper/README.md

 1. In the directory with ``build.sbt`` file run ``sbt -mem 2048`` command in your terminal. (flag -mem sets heap size to twich as much as is set by default in order to allow the program to execute  a complex tail recursion, which puts a heavy load on the heap)
 2. Once ``sbt`` is up and running, inside ``sbt`` run ``compile``.
 This will automatically create necessary dependencies, compile files and link them.
 3. Now you just have to run the project.
 For details, please look below.

+### Side note

+During developement of this program on my machine locally I noticed the most time consuming operation is by far fetching HTML data (each fetch was minimum 50ms, even with almost-empty sites).
+After trying to solve this problem with introducing concurrent HTML fetching I noticed that on GiHub Codespace HTML fetch time is on avarage even 10x lower, being close to the rate limit of Wikipedia.
+I am assuming then that the problem was caused by my local machine configuration but if you face it too, I recommend using something like GitHub Codespace in order to boost efficiency.

+TL;DR If on your local machine automatic tests run longer than 10s, I recommend running the program on something like GitHub Codespace.

 ### Run